 Any owners of the stock on the day before the ex-dividend date will receive the dividend.
-This day is referred to as an in-dividend date.
-For example, you would still receive the dividend if you sold tomorrow if the ex-dividend date was today and you bought or sold your shares today.
+This day is referred to as an "in-dividend date."
+For example, you would still receive the dividend if you were to sell tomorrow if the ex-dividend date were today, and you were to buy or sell your shares today.

 Tax-efficient funds generate little or no dividends or capital gains, so you'll want to find mutual fund types that match this style if you want to minimize taxes in a regular brokerage account.
 This is particularly the case if your investment objective is growth rather than income.
 You can eliminate the funds that are typically the least efficient and that generate the most taxes.

 Mutual funds investing in large companies, such as large-cap stock funds, typically produce higher relative dividends because large companies frequently pass some of their profits on to investors in the form of dividends.
 Bond funds naturally produce income from interest received from the underlying bond holdings, so they're not tax-efficient either.